Melville Society

 Its primary publication is Leviathan: A Journal of Melville Studies, issued three times per year.
 The society has formed a cultural project in collaboration with the New Bedford Whaling Museum, the host of the Melville Society Archive, and has an editorial office at Hofstra University.
 It meets primarily at the American Literature Association and Modern Language Association annual conferences and has also held international meetings.
 It has approximately 400 members, comprising both individuals and institutions.

 Founding and history

 The society was founded in February 1945 by Harrison Hayford and Tyrus Hillway.
-Both had studied with Stanley Williams, the Yale professor of English.
-The membership included both academic and public figures in the Melville Revival of the 1920s and 1930s and those from late 1930s university graduate programs that began to train scholars in American literature.
+Both had done doctoral study in American literature at Yale with Stanley Williams.
+The membership of the new society included both academics and literary intellectuals in the Melville Revival of the 1920s and 1930s and from university graduate programs that in the late 1930s began to train scholars in American literature.